Sponsorship Opportunity: 11 Wall Paintings Available for Sponsorship*

 The room on the second floor of the Scuola Dalmata dei Santi Giorgio e Trifone, before conservation (Photo: Matteo De Fina).

-Among the principal features of the room are twelve large canvas paintings positioned along the upper perimeter of the walls, executed by various 17th-century artists, including notable figures such as Marco Vecellio, Andrea Vicentino called Aliense, and Joseph Heintz the Younger.
-Dating to the early decades of the 1600s, these works were likely commissioned by members of the Scuola Dalmata—most plausibly by successive Guardiani Grandi, the elected leaders of the confraternity.
-Each painting prominently features portraits of Scuola members accompanied by symbolic references to their cities of origin, such as Zadar and the island of Rab, or by episodes from the lives of their patron saints.
-In other instances, the portraits are juxtaposed with key moments from the history of salvation, including scenes such as the Annunciation and the Crucifixion.
+Among the principal features of the room are twelve large canvas paintings positioned along the upper perimeter of the walls, executed by various 17th-century artists, including Marco Vecellio, Andrea Vicentino, and Joseph Heintz the Younger.
+Dating from the early 1600s through the 1660s, these works were most likely commissioned by the various leading officers of the Scuola over the course of several decades.
+Each canvas features one or more portraits, frequently accompanied by evocative representations of the sitters’ native cities, such as Zadar or the island of Rab, or scenes from the lives of their patron saints.
+In some cases, these civic and devotional themes are paired with pivotal episodes from the history of salvation, including the Annunciation and the Crucifixion, thereby enriching the spiritual resonance of the imagery.

 Conservation